armbian/documentation/docs/User-Guide_Advanced-Features.md

 This is just an example for: **Ubuntu Trusty, Lamobo R1, mainline kernel** (next).
 Alter packages naming according to [this](https://forum.armbian.com/topic/211-kernel-update-procedure-has-been-changed/).

-Mount SD card and extract all those deb files to it's mount point.
+Mount SD card and extract all those deb files to it's mount point. "/mnt" is used in this example.
+Yours is probably different.

 	dpkg -x DEB_FILE /mnt